ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/trajectory_optimization_tutorial_preparations.md

 catkin build smb_mpc
 ```

-The MPC is not operational in it's current state though, as it is missing some code that will be completed by you during the tutorial.
+The MPC is not operational in its current state though, as it is missing some code that will be completed by you during the tutorial.

 ## Check software installation
 To test if the installation is working correctly, source the workspace where the software is installed.